 The first source of professionals is always the indication of people close to them, after all, a recommendation indicates that there is a relationship of trust between these two people.
 Therefore, if the person who recommended you is trustworthy, the indicated professional also has a great chance of being.

-This is the safest way to hire a developer, the problem is that it depends on your networking circle, if it is small, consequently the amount of referral will be small too.
+This is the safest way to hire developers, the problem is that it depends on your networking circle, if it is small, consequently the amount of referral will be small too.

 Make a comparison with other jobs openings